qamatters/SBDB_Close_Approach_API_Automation/README.md

 docker cp <yor docker image id>:/home/SBDB_Close_Approach_API_Automation/Reports/ /Users/<enter username>/IdeaProjects/SBDB_Close_Approach_API_Automation/Reports/

-(The above command copying results from docker image reports folder to your local reports folder.
+(The above command is copying results from docker image reports folder to your local reports folder.
 It might be that, you will have to change your local folder path here)